 CircuitPython normally provides a USB serial device which lets you talk to the CircuitPython console, where you can use the Python REPL.
 On Windows, this device shows up as a numbered COM port, such as COM5.
 On Linux, it shows up as /dev/tty device, often /dev/ttyACM0.
 On MacOS, it shows up with a name starting with /dev/cu, such as /dev/cu.usbmodem14301.

 The serial device is called a CDC device, which stands for "Communications Device Class".
-The CircuitPython module that controls serial devices is called usb_cdc.
+The CircuitPython module that controls serial devices is called usb_cdc

-CircuitPython can also optionally provide a second serial device, which is not connected to the console.
-It's called the data serial device.
+serial device.
 You can send and receive arbitrary binary data on this device, so it's very useful if you want to exchange data or commands without worrying about the REPL interfering or a ctrl-C character stopping your program.
 The second serial channel will appear as a second COM port or /dev/tty or /dev/cu device, with a different name.

-For details about how to use the second serial device, see the usb_cdc documentation.
+For details about how to use the second serial device, see the usb_cdc

 Note that some microcontrollers have hardware limitations which can make using the second serial device awkward or impossible.
 See this page for more information.